The GEO Group Inc. [GEO] stock Initiated by Wedbush analyst, price target now $7

 Given the need to comply with the January 2021 Presidential Executive Order to not renew U.S. Department of Justice contracts with privately-operated criminal detention facilities (the “Executive Order”), GEO has proposed various alternative contracting structures to the USMS that would allow the Western Region Detention Facility to remain in operation in compliance with the Executive Order, beyond the six-month contract extension.

-The results of the trading session contributed to over 2730593 shares changing hands.
-Over the past one week, the price volatility of The GEO Group Inc. stands at 2.57% while the volatility over the past one month is 2.50%.
+It opened the trading session at $7.45, the shares rose to $7.64 and dropped to $7.36, the range by which the price of stock traded the whole day.
+The daily chart for GEO points out that the company has recorded 34.32% gains over the past six months.
+However, it is still -56.25% lower than its most recent low trading price.

-The market cap for GEO stock reached $920.68 million, with 120.43 million shares outstanding and 118.46 million shares in the current float.
-Compared to the average trading volume of 2.43M shares, GEO reached a trading volume of 2730593 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 2.24M shares, GEO reached to a volume of 2678731 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-What do top market gurus say about The GEO Group Inc. [GEO]?
+Here is what top equities market gurus are saying about The GEO Group Inc. [GEO]:

+Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GEO shares is $12.75 per share.
+Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GEO stock is a recommendation set at 2.50.
+This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.

 Wedbush have made an estimate for The GEO Group Inc. shares, keeping their opinion on the stock as Neutral, with their previous recommendation back on June 08, 2021.
 While these analysts kept the previous recommendation, Noble Capital Markets raised their target price to Outperform.
 The new note on the price target was released on June 29, 2020, representing the official price target for The GEO Group Inc. stock.
 Previously, the target price had yet another raise to $26, while JP Morgan analysts kept a Neutral rating on GEO stock.

-The GEO Group Inc. [GEO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 5.96.
-With this latest performance, GEO shares dropped by -1.84% in over the last four-week period, additionally sinking by -3.74% over the last 6 months – not to mention a drop of -34.19% in the past year of trading.
+The GEO Group Inc. [GEO] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.75.
+With this latest performance, GEO shares dropped by -1.02% in over the last four-week period, additionally plugging by 34.32% over the last 6 months – not to mention a drop of -30.87% in the past year of trading.

 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for GEO.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for The GEO Group Inc. go to 15.00%.